therealjohngreen/VTFstuff/README.md

 - lua
 - dragging the item is annoying, now you can shift click to transfer the item like in minecraft
 - it kinda simulates prediction so that even people with high ping can send a bunch of items in quick succession
+- works with any item size
+- ctrl click to move multiple items

 https://github.com/user-attachments/assets/860071d7-e989-4ee8-a157-dfc1c462c6bd